More case studies with Indaten®

 The site in the Ribera del Duero region, approximately 150 kilometres north of Madrid, has extremely cold winters as well as hot summers with limited rainfall.
 The deep overhang of the roof canopy provides shade and the building is designed to regulate the internal temperatures, at the same time as reducing energy demand.

 By partly embedding the building within the landscape, its visual impact is minimised and the passive environmental benefits are maximised – the roof incorporates photovoltaic cells and the thermal mass of the concrete structure helps to control interior temperatures.

-One of the most innovative aspects of this winery is the design concept of a "transparent facility" which allows visualizing easily all wine making processes.
-The building's interiors are provided with glass walls and windows which permit insight into all areas of the production process.
+One of the most innovative aspects of this winery is the design concept of a 'transparent facility' which allows for the easy visualisation of all of the wine making processes.
+The building's interiors are divided with glass walls and windows which permit sight into all areas of the production process.

-Ground floor: This floor is partially embedded in the landscape, each wing houses a step in the wine production process.
-The wing closest to the N-I highway houses the actual production process: 46 steel fermentation tanks with a capacity of 30 000 litres, 10 tanks for microvinification, (11 800 litres), 6 for refrigeration (30 000 litres) and finally 10 tanks for storage of 53 000 litres.
+Ground floor: This floor is partially embedded in the landscape, and each wing houses a step in the wine production process.
+The wing closest to the N-I motorway houses the actual production process: 46 steel fermentation tanks with a capacity of 30 000 litres, 10 tanks for microvinification (11 800 litres), 6 for refrigeration (30 000 litres), and finally 10 tanks for storage of 53 000 litres.
 All vats are made of stainless steel and are provided with an integrated temperature control system.
-The second wing gives room to the barrel warehouse, with a total of 6 000 French and American oak barrels, the bottles are stored in the third wing.
+The second wing provides spcae for the barrel warehouse with a total of 6 000 French and American oak barrels, while the bottles are stored in the third wing.

-First Floor: Entrance area and office spaces are located on the first floor.
-Furthermore, there are rooms for meetings and wine tasting, an auditorium, a shop, restaurant and a cafeteria.
-The central staircase permits the access to the wine producing areas on the ground floor.
+First floor: The entrance area and office spaces are located on the first floor.
+Additionally, there are rooms for meetings and wine tasting, an auditorium, a shop, a restaurant, and a cafeteria.
+The central staircase permits access to the wine producing areas on the ground floor.

 - Gumiel de Izan, Ribera del Duero